Open to children in grades 1–8 from all communities on the North Shore

 We believe that students of varying ages can learn from each other by leading and working together to create something beyond the individual.

-This registration form is for all new Choir members who wish to sing beginning in January 2014 (Spring Semester)
+This registration form is for all new and returning Choir members who wish to sing beginning in September 2014 (Spring Semester)

-**While auditions are not held, interview appointments are required of each new student.
+**While auditions are not held, enrollment interview appointments are required of each new student.

 (appointment only takes 5 minutes, choose any 5 minutes within the timeframes below):

-Please be sure to have completed the online registration form before scheduling an interview appointment.
+Be sure to have completed the online registration form before scheduling an enrollment interview time.
 No payment is due at the time of registration online—families will be asked to pay tuition only when they are fully committed to participation during the semester.

 Questions?
 Please email us at childrenschoirgordon.edu